thoth-station/storages/README.rst

    automatically detected by Alembic
    <https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect>`_.

-4. Make sure generated migrations are part of you pull request so changes are propagated to deployments:
+4. Make sure generated migrations are part of your pull request so changes are propagated to deployments: